Steviggi0/remote/README.md

-# remote
+# Basic remote config for distant repository

-Testing remote control
+Creating a basic repo to configure a git remote access on a distant Gitlab repo.